cjdbarlow/bedside-notebook/anaesthesia/vascular/carotid.md

 * A
 	* LMA may reduce carotid blood flow - consider using ETT.
 	* Head is inaccessible during surgery
+* C
+	* Co-existing CVS disease
+	* Accurate measurement of normal BP
+	Measure in both arms, and target the highest intraoperatively.
 * D
 	* Use of cerebral monitoring

-##Preoperative Assessment
-Evaluation should consider:
 	* CVA recency
 	Reperfusion within **one month** of the original infarct may lead to haemorrhagic transformation of ischaemic brain.
-* Co-existing CVS disease
-* Normal BP
-Measure in both arms, and target the highest intraoperatively.

 ##Preparation
 * Standard ANZCA monitoring